Corn dog: History

 German immigrants in Texas, who were sausage-makers finding resistance to the sausages they used to make, have been credited with introducing the corn dog to the United States, though the serving stick came later.
 A US patent filed in 1927, granted in 1929, for a Combined Dipping, Cooking, and Article Holding Apparatus, describes corn dogs, among other fried food impaled on a stick; it reads in part:

 I have discovered that articles of food such, for instance, as wieners, boiled ham, hard boiled eggs, cheese, sliced peaches, pineapples, bananas and like fruit, and cherries, dates, figs, strawberries, etc., when impaled on sticks and dipped in batter, which includes in its ingredients a self rising flour, and then deep fried in a vegetable oil at a temperature of about 390 F, the resultant food product on a stick for a handle is a clean, wholesome and tasty refreshment.

 A "Krusty Korn Dog" baker machine appeared in the 1926 Albert Pick-Barth wholesale catalog of hotel and restaurant supplies.
 The "korn dogs" were baked in a corn batter and resembled ears of corn when cooked.

-A number of current corn dog vendors claim responsibility for the invention and/or popularization of the corn dog.
+A number of current corn dog vendors claim responsibility for the invention or popularization of the corn dog.
 Carl and Neil Fletcher lay such a claim, having introduced their "Corny Dogs" at the State Fair of Texas sometime between 1938 and 1942.
 Pronto Pup of Rockaway Beach, Oregon, claims to have invented the corn dog in 1939.
 Cozy Dog Drive-in, in Springfield, Illinois, claims to have been the first to serve corn dogs on sticks, on June 16, 1946.
 Also in 1946, Dave Barham opened the first location of Hot Dog on a Stick at Muscle Beach in Santa Monica, California.

 Preparation

-Corn dogs are often served as street food or as fast food.
+Corn dogs are often served as street food or fast food.
 For the best and freshest preparation, some vendors or restaurateurs dip and fry their corn dogs just before serving.
 Some corn dog purveyors sell pre-made frozen corn dogs, which are then thawed and fried again, or browned in an oven.

 Corn dogs can also be found at almost any supermarket and convenience store in North America as frozen foods as well as served hot and ready to eat.
-Pre-made frozen corn dogs can also be heated in a microwave oven, but the cornbread coating will lack crisp texture.
+Pre-made frozen corn dogs can also be heated in a microwave oven, but the cornbread coating will lack its normal crispy texture.

+Popular condiments for corn dogs include ketchup, mustard, and honey.

 Variations

 One cheesy variation is prepared either with melted cheese between the hot dog and the breading or by using a cheese-filled hot dog.

-Another version is the "cornbrat" (or "corn brat"), which is a corn dog made with bratwurst instead of a wiener or hot dog.
+Another version is the "cornbrat" (or "corn brat"), which is a corn dog made with bratwurst instead of a hot dog.